qualiu/msr/tools/readme.txt

 Return value/Exit code(%ERRORLEVEL%) = matched/replaced count of lines/blocks/files in files or pipe.
 But if Return value = 0 and caught errors, will set return value = -1 (probably 255 on Linux which changed by shells like bash).
-If used -X(--execute-out-lines): Return value = non-zero-return-count if executed commands count > 1; Return value = One command line return value if executed count = 1.
+If used -X(--execute-out-lines): Return value = matched-stop-count if has -V else non-zero-return-count or the only one command line return value.
 All error messages will be output to stderr.
 You can redirect them to stdout by appending 2>&1 to your command line.

 Detail instruction and examples(Quick-Start at the bottom is briefer):